Welcome to Lee County's

 Q: How can I participate in County Commission meetings?

 A: County Commission meetings are open to the public.
-You can attend in person (read the helpful Guide to Public Participation in Meetings).
-If you cannot attend, simply submit an Ecomment prior to the meeting and watch the meeting broadcast live on LeeTV or on Comcast cable channel 97.
+You can attend in person (Public Participation in Meetings- Admin Code 1-3).
+If you cannot attend, simply view the agenda and submit an Ecomment online prior to the meeting.
+Watch the meeting broadcast live on LeeTV or on Comcast cable channel 97.

 Q: How can I become a member of an advisory committee?